Ajaykvishwakarma/Twitter/README.md

 This Project is about the clone of Twitter Website, a Social Media, Where People can share Thoughts, Post Messages.

-We Made This Project using React, Material Ui and also used 🔥Firebase as database and also deployed in Vercel.
+We Made This Project using React, Material Ui and also used 🔥Firebase as database and also deployed on Firebase.

 <br>